linode/docs/docs/web-servers/nginx/tls-deployment-best-practices-for-nginx.md

     openssl version

-1. Add the `http2` option to the `listen` directive in your site configuration's `server { }` block for both IPv4 and IPv6.
+1. Add the `http2` option to the `listen` directive in your site configuration's `server` block for both IPv4 and IPv6.
 It should look like below:

         listen    443 ssl http2;
         listen    [::]:443 ssl http2;